JoelMichaelRutter/wax_crate_MS5/README.md

 </details>

 ## **Functional Features**
 Within this section, I will break down the functions of the application.
-In the interests of brevity and as there are thousands of lines of backend code, I will show the templates where the user interacts with the functionality and discuss what the backend is doing as opposed to screenshotting the back end code and talking through it.
+In the interests of succinctness and as there are thousands of lines of back-end code, I will show the templates where the user interacts with the functionality and discuss what the backend is doing as opposed to screenshotting the back-end code and talking through it.
 If you want to take a more detailed look at the back-end code, I will reference the files in question.
-The backend code is all commented up so it’s very clear what is happening as the flow progresses.
-I'll relate all the relevant functionality back to my user stories to show you how they have been met.
+The back-end code is clearly commented so it’s very easy to see what is happening as the flow progresses.
+I'll relate all the relevant functionality back to my user stories to demonstrate how they have been met.

 ## **Base Template**
 Let's kick things off with the base template.
-There’s a significant amount of functionality within the base template as it's really core to my business goals to have an easy to use and consistent site.
+There’s a significant amount of functionality within the base template as it's core to my business goals to have an easy-to-use and consistent site.
 Lots of the navigation functionality is contained within my base template.
-I've prepared an annotated screenshot to take a look at and I will point out the key areas of existing functionality.
+I've prepared an annotated screenshot to look at and I will point out the key areas of existing functionality.

 <img src="readme-images/base-template-features.png" width="1000" alt="An image of the wax crate base template with annotations">

-1. **Logo** - So this is the main logo link, clicking it directs the user back to the home screen as is the norm with many websites.
+1. **Logo** - This is the main logo link, clicking it directs the user back to the home screen as is the norm with many websites.
 2. **Home** - The home link does the same as above.
-3. **Records** - (Satisfies User Story 2) The records link directs the user to the records.html page via the all_records view in views.py. **Hot Picks** - (Satisfies User Story 4) The hot picks link does a similar job to the records link but this time it sends a database query down the URL so that the all_records view will only display those entries which have the hot pick Boolean field set to true.
+3. **Records** - (Satisfies User Story 2) The records link directs the user to the records.html page via the all_records view in views.py. **Hot Picks** - (Satisfies User Story 4) The hot picks link does a similar job to the records link but this time it sends a database query down the URL so that the ‘all records’ view will only display those entries which have the hot pick Boolean field set to true.
 This allows the record shop to select their hot picks and recommend music to customers.
 4. **Genres** - (Satisfies User Story 13) This bootstrap dropdown is populated via a context processor.
 You can find the logic for this in the contexts.py file in the records app.
 The processor gets all the objects out of the Genre table and allows all templates to access them via the "genres" template variable.
 In the base template, I loop through the genres template variable to create a link for each one.
 I also then add it to the database query within the link so that each genre pushes its respective text content into the URL to query the database.
 The all_records view then serves the records template but filters the entries down to those with genres matching the query.
 5. **Account** - The content is dynamic here depending on the authentication status of the user and their permissions:
     * If the user is logged out, they'll see two links, one to sign in and one to register.
-    * If the user is signed in but they don't have super user permissions, they'll see an accounts link when they can access their account and access all off settings and they'll also have access to the sign out button as well
+    * If the user is signed in but they don't have superuser permissions, they'll see an accounts link when they can access their account and access the Django All Auth settings and they'll also have access to the sign out button as well.
     * If the user has superuser permissions, they’ll see an additional link on top of the account link to “back office” This link will take them to a part of the apps CRUD functionality where superusers can add records and genres to the shop as well as manage/delete the existing genres.
 It's worth noting here that the back office functionality is not only protected by the selective rendering of the HTML, but also by the view serving the relevant parts of the crowd functionality asks the user isn't a super user they'll be directed back to the home screen and a message will be displayed to feedback.
-We’ll look at the back office template further down the dcoument.
+We’ll look at the back office template further down the document.
-6. **Cart Link** - (Satisfies User Story 17) - The content within this link updates every time a user adds something to the cart so the total beneath the little cart icon will update.
-If the user clicks this, they will be taken to the cart template where they can see items that they have in their current cart.
+6. **Cart Link** - (Satisfies User Story 17) - The content within this link updates every time a user adds something to the cart so the total cost beneath the small cart icon will update.
+If the user clicks this, they will be taken to the cart template where they can see the items that they have in their current cart.
 The cart is just a dictionary of the record ids and the quantities stored in the session, but the site unpacks it each time the cart is accessed and displays the information in a friendly way to the user.
 7. **Search Form** - (Satisfies User Story 14) - This form allows the user to enter a custom search query to the database where the all records view will then use the Django "Q" package to see if any of the database entries match in the "title" and "artist" field of the record model.
 It will then display any matches in the records template.
 8. **Facebook Link** - This link directs the user to the businesses Facebook page.
-It opens in a new tab so as not to take the user away from the application completely.
+It opens in a new tab, so it does not take the user away from the application completely and the user can flick back to the website.
 This is part of my web marketing strategy.
-9. **Mail Chimp Sign Up** - Another part of my marketing strategy is to sign customers up to a mailing list via this embedded mail chimp form.
-This again opens in a separate tab if the user is not logged in and gets them to enter a few more details.
-These details can be accessed and used for marketing via the mail chimp dashboard.
+9. **Mail Chimp Sign Up** - Another part of my marketing strategy is to sign customers up to a mailing list via this embedded MailChimp form.
+This again opens in a separate tab if the user is not logged in already and requires to enter a few more details.
+These details can be accessed and used for marketing via the MailChimp dashboard.

 ## **Home App**
 This app is quite simple.
 Through its single view it renders the following template.

 <img src="readme-images/home-template.png" width="1000" alt="An image of the wax crate home template with annotations">

 1. **Hero Image** - I wanted customers and users to understand the purpose and context of the site straight away.
-What better way than with a large image of someone have a good dig through a crate of vinyl records just like they would do in a real record shop.
+What better way than with a large image of someone searching through a crate of vinyl records just like they would do in a real record shop.
 Another word for vinyl is "Wax" hence the name "Wax Crate".
 2. **Company Info** - (Satisfies User Story 1) In terms of SEO considerations, it's important to ensure that information about the site and who the business is readily available.
 That’s why on the first page, I've included some company information contained within the types of semantic HTML elements that search engines look for.
 To add to that, I wove the short and longtail keywords I decided on during the planning stage into this content so as not to content stuff.
 3. **Call to action button** - (Partially satisfies User Story 2) I wanted a definitive instruction to the user to be clear so included a call to action button to enter the site properly.
 This button serves the same purpose as the "records" link.

 ## **Records App**
-There is a fair bit of functionality here, so stick with me.
+There is a lot of functionality to go through here, so stick with me…!

 ### **Records**
-The records template does quite a lot of work in terms of the project.
+The records template does a lot of work in terms of the project.
 It gets rendered when all records are viewed and is responsible for displaying unfiltered, filtered, searched for and sorted results.
 I'll show the template and discuss the functionality below.
 In general, all this functionality satisfies User Story 2.

 <img src="readme-images/records-template.png" width="1000" alt="An image of the wax crate records template with annotations">

-1. **Genre Filter** - (Satisfies User Story 13) This works just like the genre dropdown in the nav, it's just easier for users to use this, especially on mobile.
+1. **Genre Filter** - (Satisfies User Story 13) This works just like the genre dropdown in the nav, it's easier for users to use this, especially on mobile.
 This filters down so that when a user filters down to "House" records, the rest of the buttons disappear to indicate to the user their current filtering criteria.
 2. **Filter Cancel, Record Counter & Search Query** - (Satisfies User Story 15) Over the other side of the viewport, I've provided a way for users to get back to an unfiltered view of the records in the shop.
 In addition to that, the number of results returned from the filter or search query is displayed to the user.
 If there is a search query from the search form in the nav, the search query is displayed next to the number of results to make it more specific to the user.
 3. **Sort Selector** - (Satisfies User Story 12) This sort selection field allows users to sort the entries that they're viewing by price (high to low and vice vera), record title (a-z and vice versa) and artist (a-z and vice versa).
 There’s a small piece of JavaScript tacked on to the end of the template listening for the change event on this field and entering the different parameters into the URL so that the view can pick up on it and reload the page with the relevant sorting criteria.
 You can see the sorting area of the view in the all_records view within the records directory in the views.py file from lines 37-48.
 * **Record Cards** - The record cards are really the focal point of the customer and user experience.